thanasipk/uoft-api/README.md

 - `getProgramCourses`

 ##### `getCourseDepartment`
 - Takes a valid three-letter code representing a department at the University (ie/ the first three letters of any  course code).
-- Returns an array of strings, where each string is a department name which offers courses specified by the code.
+- Returns an array of JSON objects, where each object contains a department field which has the name of the department specified by the code.

 ##### Number of Requests:
 - `getCourseDepartment` performs **1** request to retrieve the department name of the specified program.